 Financial Ratios Comparison

-Below is a comparative table showcasing the most recent Revenue and Ratios for ServiceNow, Inc. (NOW) and ServiceTitan, Inc. (TTAN).
+The table below provides a comparative analysis of the most recent financial metrics for ServiceNow, Inc. (NOW) and ServiceTitan, Inc. (TTAN).
+This will help in evaluating their financial health and operational efficiency.

 |---|---|---|